-The pastors of congregations to whom vicars have been assigned are expected to complete the seminary's vicarship report form and return it to the seminary at the conclusion of the vicarship year.
+The pastors of congregations to whom vicars have been assigned are expected to complete the seminary's vicar evaluation form and return it to the seminary at the conclusion of the vicar year.
 Reports are also requested of pastors who supervise part-time assistants.